-If you are using LDAP to manage your users on either the management or the delivery system, you create user accounts with LDAP rather than with the Content Server interface.
-However, you must still use the Content Server interface to create ACLs and roles in the Content Server database.
-Instructions for granting users access to a CS management system integrated with LDAP are given in our configuration guide, Third-Party Software.
+If you are using LDAP to manage your users on either the management or the delivery system, you create user accounts with LDAP rather than with the Advanced interface.
+However, you must still use the Advanced interface to create ACLs and roles in the Content Server database.
+Instructions for granting users access to a CS management system integrated with LDAP are given in our guide, Configuring Third-Party Software.